Weifeng-Ke/TeleUltrasound_3D_Mesh/README.md

    * TeleUltrasound_3D_Mesh/PointCloud/src/Mesh.py
    * TeleUltrasound_3D_Mesh/PointCloud/src/setup.py
    * TeleUltrasound_3D_Mesh/PointCloud/src/wrapper.pyx
 2. In a command line, navigate to the /src directory containing setup.py and mesh.py.
-The path should be similar to \<project-root\>/TeleUltrasound_3D_Mesh/PointCloud/build
+The path should be similar to \<project-root\>/TeleUltrasound_3D_Mesh/PointCloud/src
-3. Setup the project by running the command 'setup.py build_ext - - -inplace'
+3. Setup the project by running the command 'setup.py build_ext --inplace'
 4. Verify that wrapper.c and a .pyd file have been generated
 5. You can now run the Mesh.py program by navigating to the /src directory and using the command 'python Mesh.py'